Monkland Village

 Monkland Village is a neighbourhood of the Notre-Dame-de-Grâce district in the Montreal borough of Côte-des-Neiges–Notre-Dame-de-Grâce.
-It is located between Grand Boulevard and the Décarie Expressway/Décarie Boulevard, and between Avenue Somerled and Chemin Côte-St-Antoine.
-The neighbourhood derives its name from Monkland Avenue, the commercial street at the heart of it.
+It is located between Grand Boulevard and the Décarie Expressway/Décarie Boulevard, and between Avenue Somerled and Sherbrooke Street.
+The neighbourhood derives its name from Avenue Monkland (Monkland Avenue), the commercial street at the heart of it.
 The Villa Maria metro station is located at the eastern end of Monkland Avenue.

 Origins

 Both the neighbourhood and the avenue are named after James Monk, who was the attorney general of Lower Canada, and chief justice to the court of the Queen's Bench from 1804 to 1824.
 This area in particular became associated with Monk due to the estate he built in 1804 known as Monklands.
 This estate would later become the Governor General's residence, and was later sold to the Congregation de Notre-Dame who would use the building for the Villa Maria private Catholic school.